 Sometimes I feel like I’m paralyzed with fear.
 I can’t tell whether I am being intuitive about things happening or just afraid of what the future might hold.
 Do you have any suggestions for handling my fear … or knowing when to trust it?
-I feel overwhelmed over things that haven’t even happened.
+I feel overwhelmed by things that haven’t even happened.
 I don’t know what to do.
 Thanks.

 Fear and intuition are hard to tell apart.
-Both are gifts meant to protect us or something we cherish—for example, our lives, our families, our relationships.
-The only way I know to tell the two a part is to pay attention to what you are feeling and inquire whether it makes you feel stronger and more capable (intuition) or weakens you and makes you crazy (fear)?
-Does the image empower you as if meant to help you protect yourself, or does it paralyze and debilitate you with anxiety, jealousy, or rage?
+The only way I know to tell the two apart is to pay attention to what you are feeling and inquire whether it makes you feel stronger and more capable (intuition) or weakens you and makes you crazy (fear).
+Does it empower you, as if meant to help you protect yourself, or does it paralyze and debilitate you with anxiety, jealousy, or rage?

 Intuition is generated from your spirit, your heart—your authentic self.
 Fear is generated from ego, from your personality.
 My experience is that intuition is proactive and purposeful.
 Intuition makes us wiser and stronger.
-It does not make us become unreasonable and judgmental nor make us want to inflict pain or harm others.
+It does not make us become unreasonable and judgmental or make us want to inflict pain or harm others.
 Intuition offers us information to strengthen and protect ourselves or someone else.
-Intuition offers the truth and even if painful, the truth will make you more authentic and more capable.
+Intuition offers the truth.
+Even if it's painful, the truth will make us more authentic and more capable.

 One of the most empowering things you can do when these emotions begin to rise is to stay in the present moment.
-This has been said so many times by so many people in the “self-help” industry that it sounds cliché, but it is a really important skill to master.
+This has been said so many times by so many people in the “self-help” industry that it sounds cliché, but it really is an important skill to master.

 What does it really mean to remain present?
-When you begin to feel upset or agitated by an impending change or situation or the possibility of one, self-observe and notice whether you are thinking about the past or the future and then consciously pay attention to what is happening right at that moment.
+When you begin to feel upset or agitated by an impending change or situation or the possibility of one, self-observe and notice whether you are thinking about the past or the future, and then consciously pay attention to what is happening right at that moment.
 This requires practice.
-I’m sure as you begin to be aware of the time-zone in which most of your thoughts take place, you’ll be shocked to find that 90 percent (if not more) of your thoughts are either about the past or the future.
-Fear seldom happens in real-time, because when we find what we feared really is happening, fear gets replaced with other emotions—i.e. anger and hurt.
+I’m sure as you begin to be aware of the time zone in which most of your thoughts take place, you’ll be shocked to find that 90 percent (if not more) of your thoughts are either about the past or the future.
+Fear seldom happens in real time.

 Future thinking is where fear sneaks up on us.
 Since the unknown is so uncomfortable, we make up stories to fill in the blanks of our ignorance.
 We don’t know whether the stories are true or not, but we start believing them and even making decisions based on these made-up stories.
 We compound our problems ten-fold when we make up stories about the pain we think we are going to feel.
 Our stories then cause us to panic.
 In fact, the anticipation of suffering is often worse than the suffering itself (and it lasts longer!).